CompAndSave/hugo-decap-cas/content/posts/common-toner-cartridge-problems-and-how-to-solve-them.md

 Toner smudging happens when the ink doesn't stick properly to the paper or when there are leaks, which can create messy prints.
 To fix these toner issues, follow these steps:

-**Option 1: Clean the Printer Drum**
+**OPTION 1: Clean the Printer Drum**

 If toner smudging continues, clean the printer drum gently.
 Here’s how:

-**\- Turn Off the Printer:** Before doing anything, turn off the printer and unplug it from the power source.
+**Step 1: Turn Off the Printer:** Before doing anything, turn off the printer and unplug it from the power source.

-**\- Use a Lint-Free Cloth:** Use a clean, lint-free cloth for wiping the drum.
+**Step 2: Use a Lint-Free Cloth:** Use a clean, lint-free cloth for wiping the drum.
 This prevents any additional particles from getting on the drum.

-**\- Gently Wipe the Drum:** Carefully wipe the drum's surface to remove toner and debris.
+**Step 3: Gently Wipe the Drum:** Carefully wipe the drum's surface to remove toner and debris.
 Be gentle to avoid causing damage.

-**\- Rotate the Drum:** As you clean, gently rotate the drum to ensure you clean the entire surface evenly.
+**Step 4: Rotate the Drum:** As you clean, gently rotate the drum to ensure you clean the entire surface evenly.

-**\- Reinstall the Drum:** After cleaning, [put the drum unit back](https://www.compandsave.com/how-to-replace-the-drum-on-brother-printer-guide) into the printer.
+**Step 5: Reinstall the Drum:** After cleaning, [put the drum unit back](https://www.compandsave.com/how-to-replace-the-drum-on-brother-printer-guide) into the printer.

-**\- Turn On the Printer:** Plug the printer back in and turn it on.
+**Step 6: Turn On the Printer:** Plug the printer back in and turn it on.

-**Option 2: Replace Toner Cartridge**
+**OPTION 2: Replace Toner Cartridge**

 If the problem persists and there is a leak, consider replacing the toner cartridge.
 Here’s how you can do it:

-**\- Turn Off the Printer:** First, turn off the printer and unplug it from the power source for safety.
+**Step 1: Turn Off the Printer:** First, turn off the printer and unplug it from the power source for safety.

-**\- Open the Printer Cover:** Access the area where the toner cartridge is located by opening the printer cover or panel.
+**Step 2: Open the Printer Cover:** Access the area where the toner cartridge is located by opening the printer cover or panel.
 This location can vary depending on your printer model.

-**\- Remove the Old Cartridge:** Carefully remove the old toner cartridge.
+**Step 3: Remove the Old Cartridge:** Carefully remove the old toner cartridge.
 You may need to follow specific instructions for your printer to do this correctly.
 There might be a release latch or button to unlock the cartridge.

-**\- Unpack the New Cartridge:** Take the new toner cartridge out of its packaging.
+**Step 4: Unpack the New Cartridge:** Take the new toner cartridge out of its packaging.
 Remove any protective covers or seals as instructed in the cartridge manual.

-**\- Install the New Toner:** [Insert the new toner cartridge into the printer](https://www.compandsave.com/help/articles/360016143551/how-to-install-ink-toner-cartridges) where the old one was.
+**Step 5: Install the New Toner:** [Insert the new toner cartridge into the printer](https://www.compandsave.com/help/articles/360016143551/how-to-install-ink-toner-cartridges) where the old one was.
 Make sure it's properly seated and locked in place.
 If you are using a Brother printer, you can also follow this [guide on how to change toner in Brother printer.](https://www.compandsave.com/how-to-change-toner-in-brother-printer-guide)

-**\- Close the Printer Cover:** After inserting the new cartridge, close the printer cover or panel.
+**Step 6: Close the Printer Cover:** After inserting the new cartridge, close the printer cover or panel.

-**\- Turn On the Printer:** Plug the printer back in and turn it on.
+**Step 7: Turn On the Printer:** Plug the printer back in and turn it on.

-**\- Test the Print Quality:** [Print a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac) to ensure the new toner cartridge is working correctly and that the print quality has improved.
+**Step 8: Test the Print Quality:** [Print a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac) to ensure the new toner cartridge is working correctly and that the print quality has improved.

 #### **3. Low Toner Warning**

 If you're getting a low toner warning even when there's still some ink left, you can try these steps to address the issue:

-**\- Shake the Toner Cartridge:** Gently shake the toner cartridge from side to side.
+**Step 1: Shake the Toner Cartridge:** Gently shake the toner cartridge from side to side.
 This helps redistribute the remaining toner powder inside, making better use of it.

-**\- Check Toner Cartridge Sensors:** Inspect the toner cartridge for any sensor or chip that may be dirty or damaged.
+**Step 2: Check Toner Cartridge Sensors:** Inspect the toner cartridge for any sensor or chip that may be dirty or damaged.
 Clean it gently or replace it if necessary.

-**\- Update Firmware:** Check if firmware updates are available for your printer model.
+**Step 3: Update Firmware:** Check if firmware updates are available for your printer model.
 Sometimes, a firmware update can resolve inaccuracies in toner-level readings.
 To update your printer’s firmware:

 * [HP Printer](https://support.hp.com/us-en/document/ish_1776648-1643972-16)
 * [Epson Printer](https://epson.com/support/updating-your-printers-firmware-using-epson-software-updater)
 * [Canon Printer](https://support.usa.canon.com/kb/index?page=content&id=ART139383)
 * [Brother Printer](https://support.brother.com/g/b/faqend.aspx?c=ph&lang=en&prod=ads2400n_all&faqid=faq00100468_001)

-**\- Ignore the Warning:** If you're sure there's enough toner and the prints are of good quality, you can choose to ignore the warning.
+**Step 4: Ignore the Warning:** If you're sure there's enough toner and the prints are of good quality, you can choose to ignore the warning.
 If the warning is on your computer, you can bypass it when you send a print job.
 Look for a checkbox that allows you to proceed with printing despite the low toner warning.

 #### **4. Blank Pages**

 If your printer produces blank pages, check for a protective seal on the toner cartridge that needs to be removed.
 Follow these steps to check for and remove a protective seal on the toner cartridge:

-**\- Turn Off the Printer:** Start by turning off the printer and unplugging it from the power source for safety.
+**Step 1: Turn Off the Printer:** Start by turning off the printer and unplugging it from the power source for safety.

-**\- Open the Printer Cover:** Access the area where the toner cartridge is located by opening the printer cover or panel.
+**Step 2: Open the Printer Cover:** Access the area where the toner cartridge is located by opening the printer cover or panel.
 The exact location varies based on your printer model.

-**\- Remove the Toner Cartridge:** Carefully remove the toner cartridge from the printer.
+**Step 3: Remove the Toner Cartridge:** Carefully remove the toner cartridge from the printer.
 Be gentle to avoid damaging it.

-**\- Inspect the Cartridge:** Examine the toner cartridge for protective seals, tapes, or tabs.
+**Step 4: Inspect the Cartridge:** Examine the toner cartridge for protective seals, tapes, or tabs.
 These are typically located on the cartridge's surface.

-**\- Remove the Seal:** If you find a protective seal or tab, gently pull it away or peel it off.
+**Step 5: Remove the Seal:** If you find a protective seal or tab, gently pull it away or peel it off.
 Make sure you remove it entirely to expose the toner.

-**\- Reinstall the Cartridge:** After removing the seal, place the toner cartridge back into the printer, ensuring it's correctly seated and locked in place.
+**Step 6: Reinstall the Cartridge:** After removing the seal, place the toner cartridge back into the printer, ensuring it's correctly seated and locked in place.

-**\- Turn On the Printer:** Plug the printer back in and turn it on.
+**Step 7: Turn On the Printer:** Plug the printer back in and turn it on.

 #### **5. New Toner Cartridge Not Working**

 Make sure your new toner cartridge is compatible with your printer model.
 Using an incompatible cartridge can lead to numerous problems.
 To fix the new toner cartridge not working issues, follow these steps:

-**\- Check Printer Model:** Ensure that the new toner cartridge is designed to work with your specific printer model.
+**Step 1: Check Printer Model:** Ensure that the new toner cartridge is designed to work with your specific printer model.
 Look for the printer model number on the printer itself or in the user manual.

-**\- Consult the Cartridge Manual:** Review the toner cartridge's packaging and manual to verify that it is compatible with your printer.
+**Step 2: Consult the Cartridge Manual:** Review the toner cartridge's packaging and manual to verify that it is compatible with your printer.

-**\- Return or Exchange:** If you discover an incompatible toner cartridge, return it to the seller or exchange it for the correct one.
+**Step 3: Return or Exchange:** If you discover an incompatible toner cartridge, return it to the seller or exchange it for the correct one.
 Make sure to keep the packaging and receipt for a smooth return process.

-**\- Purchase the Correct Cartridge:** Obtain the appropriate toner cartridge for your printer based on the model number and specifications.
+**Step 4: Purchase the Correct Cartridge:** Obtain the appropriate toner cartridge for your printer based on the model number and specifications.
 This ensures a proper fit and compatibility.

-**\- Install the Correct Cartridge:** After acquiring the compatible toner cartridge, install it in your printer.
+**Step 5: Install the Correct Cartridge:** After acquiring the compatible toner cartridge, install it in your printer.
 You can follow this [video on how to install ink and toner cartridges](https://www.compandsave.com/help/articles/360016143551/how-to-install-ink-toner-cartridges).

-**\- Test Print:** [Print a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac) to confirm that the new cartridge is working correctly with your printer.
+**Step 6: Test Print:** [Print a test page](https://www.compandsave.com/how-to-print-test-page-on-windows-and-mac) to confirm that the new cartridge is working correctly with your printer.

 ## Toner Issues: Tips to Prevent in the Future